sumup-oss/collector/README.md

 }
 ```

-`usePageActiveTrigger` **automatically** dispatchs an event whenever the tab becomes inactive and then active again (via [Visibility change](https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilitychange_event)).
+`usePageActiveTrigger` **automatically** dispatches an event whenever the tab becomes active again after being inactive (via [Visibility change](https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilitychange_event)).
 This is meant to be used whenever you want to track if people are changing tabs.

 Keep in mind only one "pageActive" trigger is required since it's a document event listener.